Ron Stone (American football): Oakland Raiders

 On March 8, 2004, he signed with the Oakland Raiders, reuniting with former offensive coordinator Norv Turner, who was now the head coach of the team.
 He only started five games because of a left knee injury and was placed on the injured reserve list on December 31.

 On March 4, 2005, he was waived and later re-signed on March 10.
 After starting all 16 games in the previous season, he was released on March 2, 2006.

 Post-NFL

 After retiring from the NFL, Stone became the offensive line coach for Valley Christian High School in San Jose, California.

 Personal life

 Stone has five children, four of them are athletes in different sports.
-His son, Ron Stone Jr., was a linebacker for Washington State and two of his daughters were athletes at the University of Oregon in Eugene.
+His son, Ron Stone Jr., is a defensive end for the Columbus Aviators of the United Football League (2024-present) and two of his daughters were athletes at the University of Oregon in Eugene.
 His daughter Ronika played college volleyball and Ronna was a thrower on the track and field team.
 Ronnie did cheerleading.
 De`Ja is the eldest daughter.

 Stone is the father-in-law of Green Bay Packers quarterback Jordan Love, who married Ronika in 2025.